 Also avoid choosing people who would be providing traditional notetaking services while taking the course.
 This applies to notetaking either by hand or with a computer.
 Doing the kind of processing required to produce traditional notes seriously hinders the mastery of the processing required for rich meaning-for-meaning transcribing.

 One of the best ways to recruit good candidates is to advertise the job opening on local Jobs Boards, such as many colleges and school districts maintain.
 Many cities and counties also maintain Jobs Boards that are useful for reaching people in the broader community.
 Local newspapers and their Internet sites are also good ways to reach a wide, local audience.
-Another excellent way to advertise transcribing openings is on internet job sites, such as the ATSP Jobs Board, Indeed, and your local Craigslist.
+Another excellent way to advertise transcribing openings is on internet job sites, such as our TypeWell Job Board, the ATSP Jobs Board, Indeed, and your local Craigslist.

 Recruiting students from your campus?
 Tips from a university coordinator: